-What's a one-page pitch?
+What is a one-page pitch?

-When to use a one-page pitch:
+When do I use a one-page pitch?

 These tools can help you:

 …Or you can browse Job Jumpstart for other ideas and suggestions of what to do next.